 Rolex and Omega, ever the competitors, complied.
 Gone was the straight-lug Seamaster 300 with an exposed crown and a bezel with markers every 5 minutes.
 The reference 165.024 was introduced, replacing the 1st generation of the 300.
 It has a fully indexed bezel and an asymmetric case with crown guards.

 Rolex, meanwhile, simply added a fully indexed bezel and fixed lugs to its ref.
 5513 Submariner.

 Many brands, however, still stick to indexing just the first 15 or 20 minutes.
 Well, it worked in the 1950s, so it isn’t bad per se.
 However, a better concept was introduced along the way.

 Another important thing – a lumed 0/60 marker, aka the “pip”, is also a must-have.
 As it gets darker and darker, the last thing you want is to lose track of the starting point of the timing.

 To be honest, I like dive watches with unprotected crowns.

 The looks of the 1950s Submariners and Super-Compressor case dive watches are certainly great, but an unprotected crown is risky.
 A strong impact could misalign the crown and compromise the water resistance.

 Water resistance, but not in excess

-A water resistance of 200-300m is plenty for recreational diving.
-If you only plan on snorkeling, a water resistance of 100m is enough.
+Water resistance of 200-300m is plenty for recreational diving.
+If you only plan on snorkeling, water resistance of 100m is enough.